What is Ticket Triage?

 4. Allocate Agents and Define Roles

 To ensure your triaging works, allocate agents to the right team and define roles.
+The support team plays a crucial role in managing and resolving support tickets efficiently.
 Every person on the team should know what tasks they’re responsible for, as well as what other people are responsible for.
 This eliminates confusion and gives the engineering team and everyone a more complete picture of what’s happening at all times.

 If all of this sounds like a lot, that’s because it is.
 If you attempt to tackle ticket triaging with a manual approach, you will fail.
 It’s imperative that you automate with machine learning models and streamline to lower the number of inputs required and to reduce the risk of human error.
-The best way to do this is through the implementation of AI ticket triage software.
+The best way to do this is through the implementation of AI ticket triage and AI service desk platforms.

-Aisera’s Ticket AI emerges as an advanced solution tailored for organizations at various stages of growth, grappling with high volumes of service tickets.
+Aisera’s Agent Assist emerges as an advanced solution tailored for organizations at various stages of growth, grappling with high volumes of service tickets.
 This system utilizes sophisticated AI-driven automation to efficiently classify and route tickets, thereby improving resolution times markedly.
-Incorporating AI in employee experience through seamless ticket automation directly contributes to enhanced productivity organization-wide.
+Incorporating AI employee experience through seamless ticket automation directly contributes to enhanced productivity organization-wide.

 Some of the specific features and benefits of Aisera’s ticket triage process include:

-With Aisera Ticket AI, every repetitive and time-consuming process can be automated for maximum efficiency.
-And with agent assist, the proper IT, HR, and customer service teams are only sent tickets that align with their skills and abilities.
+With Aisera Ticket AI, every repetitive and time-consuming process can be automated for maximum efficiency, and with AI assistance, the proper IT, HR, and customer service teams are only sent tickets that align with their skills and abilities.